-- The children who are assigned to you are your responsibility.
+1. The children who are assigned to you are your responsibility.
 They are to be kept together throughout the entire trip.
 Please stay with your group and make sure you know where each child is at all times.
-The children are not to separate from the group for any reason! - No younger children are permitted to attend field trips - All chaperones are expected to adhere to the field trip schedule/agenda. - No chaperone is permitted to purchase extra items for any of the students. - All chaperones are expected to follow and enforce school policies and teacher directives during the field trip. - We would like all chaperones to bring a cell phone along on the field trip.
-In the unlikely event that there is an emergency or accident, the chaperone should have a phone to contact the teacher in charge, as well as authorities if needed.
-If a group is having difficulty getting back to the bus on time, it will be the responsibility of the chaperone to phone the teacher to inform them of the situation. - You are trusted with the well-being of our students. - None of the chaperones should favor any child over another and when conflicts occur.
+The children are not to separate from the group for any reason!

+- 2. No younger children are permitted to attend field trips - 3.
+All chaperones are expected to adhere to the field trip schedule/agenda. - 4.
+No chaperone is permitted to purchase extra items fo any of the students. - 5.
+All chaperones are expected to follow and enforce school policies and teacher directives during the field trip. - 6.
+We would like all chaperones to bring a cell phone along on the field trip.
+In the unlikely event that there an emergency or accident, the chaperone should have a phone to contact the teacher in charge, as well as authorities if needed.
+If a group is having difficulty getting back to the bus on time, it will be the responsibility of the chaperone to phone the teacher to inform them of the situation.

+- 7. You are trusted with the well-being of our students.
+None of the chaperones should favor any child over another and when conflicts occur.
 It is extremely important to handle them fairly and firmly.
 The children look forward to these trips and enjoy the experience.
 Please make sure that they stay with you and follow the rules.
 If there is a problem, be sure to inform the teacher in charge immediately so they can handle the situation.
-Any discipline or consequences will be handled by the teacher and not by the chaperone. - Criminal background check must already be on file (see page 7) - No child may be taken from the trip to go home with parents/chaperones. - No alcohol consumption of any kind is permitted before or during the field trips. - No use of any tobacco product is permitted while on the field trip. - It is not permissible for anyone to show up on location of the fieldtrip and be part of the school group if they have not been approved as a chaperone.
-This includes public locations such as the zoo or a museum
+Any discipline or consequences will be handled by the teacher and not by the chaperone. - 8.
+Criminal background check must already be on file (see page 10). - 9.
+No child may be taken from the trip to go home with parents/chaperones. - 10.
+No alcohol consumption of any kind is permitted before or during the field trips. - 11.
+No use of any tobacco product is permitted while on the field trip. - 12.
+It is not permissible for anyone to show up on location of the field trip and be part of the school group if they have not been approved as a chaperone.
+This includes public locations such as the zoo or a museum. - 13.
+Please do not post photos of students on social media unless you have permission from school staff, who ensures all students have media releases.

-ANNUAL AHERA NOTIFICATION SUNMAN DEARBORN COMMUNITY SCHOOL CORPORATION SCHOOL YEAR 2019-2020
+ANNUAL AHERA NOTIFICATION SUNMAN DEARBORN COMMUNITY SCHOOL CORPORATION SCHOOL YEAR 2016/2017